 - Climate Finance Interface: CFAS established this website – the Climate Finance Interface – which serves as a knowledge portal to disseminate and provide general knowledge products (policy papers, fact sheets, info graphs etc.) on climate finance topics, targeted at the broader climate finance community, including CSOs/NGOs, academia, government institutions and ministries in developing countries, in particular in LDC, SIDS and African States.

-- Daily briefings at meeting of the Green Climate Fund (GCF), Standing Committee on Finance (SCF) and Adaptation Fund Board (AFB): As part of the Climate Finance Interface, the consortium delivers daily briefings of all attended GCF, SCF and AFB meetings in 2017.
+- Briefings at meetings of the Green Climate Fund (GCF) and Standing Committee on Finance (SCF): As part of the Climate Finance Interface, the consortium delivers briefings of all attended GCF and SCF meetings in 2019.
 These briefings are intended to inform – in a concise and objective manner – developing country representatives who cannot attend, as well as the wider climate finance community around the globe about progress made, main points of discussion and key decisions taken at important climate finance meetings.
-The briefings will be compiled each day and sent to the CFAS email stakeholder list.
+The briefings will be compiled and sent to the CFAS email stakeholder list.

 In the medium- to long-term CFAS aims to build up the capacity of negotiators, Board members, advisors and other delegates helping them to effectively participate in the complex global climate finance negotiations.
 CFAS aims to ensure a strong participation of the poor countries that are most vulnerable to the impacts of climate change by enabling them to articulate and voice their needs in the negotiations, and participate actively in the design of the future climate finance regime, in particular the GCF.
 Increasing their capacity in understanding and decrypting complex elements discussed in the climate finance negotiations with a view to improving the shape, coordination and representation of their positions in the climate negotiating fora is therefore crucial.